Leave of absence (Intermission)

 Before taking a Leave of Absence

-- your course adviser (contact us to arrange a discussion)
+- your course adviser (contact us for help with arranging a discussion)

 - counselling or careers services staff